allieah/JavaMiniGames/README.md

+# GameGalaxy

+Welcome to **GameGalaxy**, a Java mini-game application featuring a collection of fun and interactive mini-games.
+This project showcases several classic games with a modern touch and organized structure.

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+To get started with **GameGalaxy**, follow these steps to set up your development environment and run the application.

+### Prerequisites

+- **Java Development Kit (JDK)**: Make sure you have JDK 8 or higher installed.
+- **Visual Studio Code**: Set up with the Java Extension Pack.

-## Folder Structure
+### Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the following folders:

-- `src`: the folder to maintain sources
+- `src`: Contains the source code files.
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+- `lib`: Contains external libraries or dependencies.
+- `bin`: Contains compiled `.class` files.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> You can customize the folder structure by updating the settings in `.vscode/settings.json`.

-## Dependency Management
+### Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+Manage your project dependencies through the `JAVA PROJECTS` view in Visual Studio Code.
+More information can be found in the [Visual Studio Code Java Dependency Documentation](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-## Commands To Compile and Run The File
+### Commands to Compile and Run the Application

+To compile and run the application, use the following commands:

 ```bash
 avac -cp ".;lib/flatlaf-2.0.jar" -d bin src/main/*.java src/game1/*.java src/game2/*.java src/game3/*.java src/game4/*.java src/game5/*.java